 The first factor to consider is the block subsidy.
 This is a fixed amount of BTC a miner receives for solving a block.
 More importantly, it’s also the “new” coins that come into circulation with each block.

-An important detail to remember about block subsidies is the event we know as “halving.”
-Halvings happen every 210,000 blocks —roughly four years— and reduce the Bitcoin issuance by half.
+An important detail to remember about block subsidies are halvings.
+These events happen every 210,000 blocks —roughly four years— and reduce the Bitcoin issuance by half.
 This is how Bitcoin controls inflation.

-If you want to learn more about halvings, visit our educational article about it by clicking here: What are Bitcoin halvings?
+If you want to learn more about halvings, visit our educational article: What are Bitcoin halvings?

 The other determining factor for mining revenue is transaction fees.
 Every transaction broadcasted to the Bitcoin blockchain includes a miner fee.